aradhanasinghmcscet/LibreChat_CRUD/README.md

 <p>
 To Open CRUD app in local post build start the backend and frontend server and navigate to localhost url - http://localhost:3090/c/products
 </p>
+<p>To run the unti test you need to run "npm run test command from client directory</p>
+<p>To run the end to end test you need to run "npm run cypress:open" command from client directory</p>
 <p align="center">
   <a href="https://discord.librechat.ai">
     <img